-The People table is your comprehensive People list.
+The People table is your comprehensive list within the People Page.
 From the People list, you can quickly view primary People info and select People to take specific actions on.
 You can also filter or sort by these options.

 Things to Note: If fields are missing information, the information will appear blank.